ThinkDataEd/curriculum/docs/unit1/lesson4.md

     <span style="color:grey">***Students should begin developing statistical habits of mind.
 They should be interrogating the data by asking questions such as:
     Who is the data about?
 What was the purpose of collecting the data?
 What was the survey question asked to collect the data?***</span>

-11. Artifact 2: Article headline *People Who Order Coffee Black Are More Likely To Be Psychopaths* found at: [https://www.huffpost.com/entry/black-coffee-psychopath_n_561baf08e4b0dbb8000f150f](https://www.huffpost.com/entry/black-coffee-psychopath_n_561baf08e4b0dbb8000f150f "https://www.huffpost.com/entry/black-coffee-psychopath_n_561baf08e4b0dbb8000f150f")
+11. Artifact 2: Article headline *People Who Order Coffee Black Are More Likely To Be Psychopaths*

     100. What part of the data cycle does the artifact represent (posing a statistical investigative question, consider data, analyze data, interpret data)?
 Why do we think that?
     <span style="color:grey">***Answers will vary.***</span>